 I would expect that the same situation could occur if the magnetic loop antenna where installed “indoors” in an attic space.
 Even though the assembly would be protected from precipitation, it would still be subjected to the extreme temperature changes, which could cause cool, humid air to be drawn into the sealed enclosure in the evenings.

 I will also note that this exact scenario could apply to the newer PreciseRF HG3 magnetic loop antenna, which is built using the same Polycase enclosure.
 I don’t believe that this is a failure of the enclosure, per se, but rather the wrong “use case.”
 I don’t doubt that in controlled conditions, the Polycase enclosure could be submerged in a bucket of water without leaking.
 The bigger factor is the temperature change.

 Have you have ever heated a plastic container in the microwave and had the lid seal when you take it out, being drawn in by the vacuum as the temperature drops, deforming the container?
-This is exactly the same effect that the weather has on an enclosure like this with the heating during the day, and rapid cooling at night when the sun goes down.
+This is exactly the same effect that the weather has on an enclosure like this with the heating during the day, and rapid cooling at night when the sun goes down, or rapid temperature changes such as a rainstorm on a hot summer afternoon.
 When the enclosure is rigid, it has to equalize the pressure/vacuum by pushing through the gasket or seal.
 This effect can be eliminated by venting.

 In addition to the article, I also found an interesting demonstration of the vacuum created by an unvented enclosure during a rapid temperature change on YouTube.

 Below is the NEMA enclosure vent installed on the front cover of the enclosure for the tuning capacitor: